 Q: Do you provide linens?

 A: We do not provide linens with our rental costs (towels, washcloths, bed sheets, blankets, pillows).
-These are available for an extra fee of $30 per set of 2 people for the duration of your stay, and must be reserved with at least two weeks’ advance notice.
+These are available for an extra fee of $30 per set for the duration of your stay, and must be reserved with at least two weeks’ advance notice.

 Q: How about cooking?

-A: All cabins and the Robertson Lodge have a kitchen with a stove, refrigerator, microwave oven, and coffee pot.
+A: All cabins have a kitchen with a stove, refrigerator, microwave, and coffee maker.
 Basic Pots, pans, and utensils are supplied for cabin max capacities.
 We provide dish soap and sponges for cleanup.
-Most cabins have outdoor barbeque grills.
+Most cabins have outdoor barbecue grills or firepits.

 Q: Where’s the nearest store?